 6. The content is outdated

 Does your website include broken links like 404 error pages?
 Although fixing broken links is easy, it could refer to a bigger problem: your website is unorganized and poorly maintained.
 If your website has many broken links, errors, missing images, and other elements that are not working properly, you should consider a redesign.
 When creating a new site, make sure to choose a CMS that makes it easy to update information and add new pages.
 This helps to avoid outdated content.

 7. Target group expectations/needs have changed

-Your website visits have dropped?
+Have your website visits dropped?
 Visitors leave the page without any further inspection causing high bounce rates.
 Maybe your target group expectations have changed?
 Your website is not adapting to consumers’ needs.
-Check your web analytics to determine your vistors’ common path on your site.
-How do they arrive to your site?
+Check your web analytics to determine your visitors' common path on your site.
+How do they arrive at your site?
 When and where do they leave your site?
-If your product pages have a high exit rate it’s a sign of a weak marketing and/or a change in consumer needs.
+If your product pages have a high exit rate, it’s a sign of weak digital marketing and/or a change in consumer needs.